failsafe-lib/failsafe/README.md

 Recurrent supports flexible [retry policies][RetryPolicy] that allow you to express when retries should be performed.

-A policy can allow retries for particular failures:
+A policy can allow retries on particular failures:

 ```java
 RetryPolicy retryPolicy = new RetryPolicy()